lucky-wolf/DW2-XL/README.md

   - Static energy cost scales with capacity (so you're unlikely to be able to have more than 1 on a single ship).
   - It is still entirely possible to use more than one module on a given colonizer, boosting your capacity further.
 This is the same as vanilla, but can create ships that are hard for your economy to stomach, so use wisely.

-## Planetary Facilities
-- Maintenance is greatly reduced.
-  - This is to make it possible to not wreck yours or the AI's economy.
-  - Typically maintenance is 1% of initial build cost.

-## Bug Fixes: Base Game
-- Star Marine Barracks has crew which fixes those components to work as expected in the ship designer.
-- Troop Academy is limited to 1 per Empire, plugging an exploit for the player (AIs didn't build more than one).

-## Bug Fixes: Early versions of this mod
-Fixes for bugs I introduced in previous versions of this mod, and later fixed in this version:
-- Fixed a bug in Ackdarian Fast Interceptors and Bombers - event now works properly.
-- Fixed a bug in Ackdarians who often get an event for maneuvering thrusters.
-This now works properly.
-- Fixed a bug in Mysterious Plague event -- now works properly.

 ## DW2-XL Hull Sizes

 | type      | standard | type-increase | specialized +20% | advanced +40% | super +60% |